 And much of the blame lies in your parents and grandparents’ generations, which failed to act when the evidence became clear that our industrial path of civilization was wreaking dramatically harmful effects: dangerous weather patterns, deforestation, extinction of species and destruction of habitats.

-According to the United Nations’ Intergovernmental Panel on Climate Change (IPCC) report released late last year, if humanity doesn’t find a way by 2030 to stop global temperatures from rising to 2 degrees above the pre-industrial levels, we could be facing the end of our coral reefs and other major ecosystems.
+According to the United Nations’ Intergovernmental Panel on Climate Change (IPCC) report, if humanity doesn’t find a way by 2030 to stop global temperatures from rising to 2 degrees above the pre-industrial levels, we could be facing the end of our coral reefs and other major ecosystems.

 This scenario seems bleak, yeah?